libapps/libapps-mirror/nassh/doc/FAQ.md

   a match to an existing profile, or type a new connection using the format defined in the Direct links section above.

-  You can open it in the existing tab by hitting enter, or opening it in a new window by hitting alt+enter.
+  You can open it in the existing tab by pressing Enter, or opening it in a new window by pressing Alt-Enter, or opening it in a new background tab by pressing Command-Enter/Meta-Enter.

 ### How do multiple extensions/apps work with the omnibox?